London Labour and the London Poor: Mayhew's London

 London in the 1840s was more like a 21st-century Third World megalopolis than a typical 19th-century city.
 A significant portion of the population had no fixed place of work, and indeed, many had no fixed abode.
-In classic fashion, the city teemed with outsiders and migrants from other parts of Britain, and with the British Empire's continued growth, people from all over the world gradually began arriving in the city, as well, to seek their fortune.
+In classic fashion, the city teemed with outsiders and citizens who had moved to London from other parts of Britain; meanwhile, the British Empire's continued growth meant that people from across the world had also arrived to seek their fortune.

-Items of commerce, such as food, drink, textiles and household goods were distributed by an army of carts and wagons.
-While goods were sold from storefronts, also thousands upon thousands of street-traders were generally lumped together as costermongers.
+While goods were sold from storefronts, food, drink, textiles and household goods were distributed by thousands of street sellers from baskets, carts and wagons.
 Alongside these relatively familiar forms of trade in consumer goods and services, Mayhew's work describes lesser-known trades driven by now-obsolete markets and by sheer poverty, such as gathering of snails for food, and the extreme forms of recycling practised by pure finders (who collected dog dung for tanneries), the scavenging of the mudlarks (who spent their days combing the shores of the Thames for valuables hidden in the sand and silt) and 'toshers' (who searched the sewers for scrap metal and other valuables).

 Mayhew's perception as an observer is unsurpassed in early descriptions of London's street scenes.
 His richly detailed descriptions are able to give an impression of what the street markets of his day were like.
-Here is a typical description by Mayhew:
+The following is a typical such description, presented very early in the first volume of the work: